Horns (novel): Plot summary

 Sometime later, Terry is recuperating from his snakebite, believing that Eric and Lee killed Ig by burning him in his car, and that the two then tortured Terry with a venomous snake, before they killed each other.
 Although the detective doubts that this story is true, Terry is the only living witness.
 Terry meets with Glenna in the woods who states she is moving to New York City.
 As the two begin to leave, Terry believes he can hear the faint sound of a trumpet.

 Background

-Approximately a decade ago, Hill wrote an epic fantasy novel entitled The Fear Tree... that involved a character with the ability to divine people's most closely guarded secrets.
-This concept was reworked for a novel Hill wrote entitled The Surrealist's Glass, wherein the protagonist acquired a magical lens which allowed him to see people's secrets.
-Hill describes The Surrealist's Glass "as a confused, corrupt, first draft of Horns" to the degree that "several scenes in Horns appeared in a cruder earlier form in [The Surrealist's] Glass."
-According to Hill, "writers tend to revisit the same themes, tropes, places, and concerns, again and again, until they figure out how to use them in a satisfying way," which is what he did with this premise until he "finally got it right with Horns."
+Hill has stated in interview that fantastical perception of secrets was a theme he had explored several times prior, never reaching the point of publication.
+He wrote an epic fantasy novel entitled The Fear Tree... in which a character was able to divine people's most closely guarded secrets.
+This concept was reworked for The Surrealist's Glass, wherein the protagonist acquired a magical lens which allowed him to see people's secrets.
+Hill describes The Surrealist's Glass as a "confused, corrupt, first draft of Horns" such that "several scenes in Horns appeared in a cruder earlier form in [The Surrealist's] Glass."
+According to Hill, "writers tend to revisit the same themes, tropes, places, and concerns, again and again, until they figure out how to use them in a satisfying way," and that he had "finally got it right with Horns...
+It just took a while for all the elements to gel."